 Australian conductor Christopher Dragon is currently Resident Conductor for the Colorado Symphony.
 He joined the orchestra in the 2015-16 Season as Associate Conductor — a position he held for four seasons.
-For three years Mr. Dragon previously held the position of Assistant Conductor with the West Australian Symphony Orchestra, which gave him the opportunity to work closely with Principal Conductor Asher Fisch.
+For three years prior, Mr. Dragon held the position of Assistant Conductor with the West Australian Symphony Orchestra, which gave him the opportunity to work closely with Principal Conductor Asher Fisch.
 As of the beginning of the 2019-20 season, he is Music Director of the Wyoming Symphony.

-Mr. Dragon works regularly in Australia and has conducted the Sydney, Melbourne, Adelaide and West Australian Symphony Orchestras.
-His 2015 debut performance at the Sydney Opera House with Josh Pyke and the Sydney Symphony has been released on CD by ABC Music.
-In 2017 Mr. Dragon returned to the West Australian Symphony Orchestra for a subscription concert.
-In 2016 he also made his Brazilian conducting debut with the Orquestra Sinfônica de Porto Alegre, the San Diego Symphony Orchestra and the New Zealand Symphony Orchestra.
+Mr. Dragon works regularly in Australia and has guest conducted the Sydney, Melbourne, Adelaide and West Australian Symphony Orchestras.
+His 2015 debut performance at the Sydney Opera House with Josh Pyke and the Sydney Symphony Orchestra was released on album by ABC Music and won an ARIA the following year.
+Mr. Dragon’s international guest conducting includes the Orquestra Sinfônica de Porto Alegre, the San Diego Symphony Orchestra and the New Zealand Symphony Orchestra.

 He has also conducted at numerous festivals including the Breckenridge and Bangalow Music Festivals, with both resulting in immediate re-invitations.
 At the beginning of 2016 Mr. Dragon conducted Wynton Marsalis' Swing Symphony as part of the Perth International Arts Festival alongside Wynton Marsalis and Jazz at the Lincoln Center Orchestra.